 gwadm@gwu.edu or 202-994-6040

-The following requirements must be fulfilled for the bachelor of science with a major in exercise science with no concentration: 124 total credits, including 26 credits in University General Education Requirements, 39 additional credits in core exercise science requirements, 41 credits in approved guided elective courses, and 18 credits in additional general electives.
+The following requirements must be fulfilled: 120 total credits, including 26 credits in University General Education Requirement courses, 39 credits in core exercise science courses, 41 credits in approved guided elective courses, and 14 credits in general elective courses.

 UW 1020University Writing